 Additionally, the Leo Baeck Institute, 15 West 16th Street, New York, NY 10011 (212-744-6400 or firstname.lastname@example.org), has in its archives a number of documents, manuscripts, and memoirs of potential interest to Brody researchers, especially those conversant with German.
 These may be examined at Leo Baeck on Monday-Thursday, 9:30 a.m. - 4:30 p.m., and on Friday until 2:30 p.m., except on holidays.

-who were born, lived, or died in Brody, Galicia.
-This is
+were born, lived, or died in Brody, Galicia.
+This is now online

 and entering only "Brody" in the search window will bring up the